svenyurgensson/penetrator/README.md

 ```

-You can ever extend arbitrary instance of any class with your trait:
+You can even extend arbitrary instance of any class with your trait:

 ```ruby